 2. Push-Back Racking: Push-back racking allows for deep pallet storage and is designed for storing products of the same SKU.
 The racks are designed to store multiple pallets on a single lane and can be used in cold storage environments.

-3. Selective Pallet Racking: Selective pallet racking is a versatile storage solution that can be used in cold storage environments.
+3. Structural Pallet Racking: Heavy-duty structural pallet racking is a versatile storage solution that can be used in cold storage environments.
 The racks are designed to store products on pallets and are accessible from both sides, which provides flexibility in storage and retrieval.
-Often times galvanized racks are utilized to prevent rust, corrosion of racks and contamination of stored products.
+Often times galvanized racks and galvanized wire decking are utilized to prevent rust, corrosion of racks and contamination of stored products.

 4. Carton Flow Racking: Carton flow racking is designed for high-density storage of products that are stored in cartons.
 The racks are equipped with roller tracks that allow for the easy flow of cartons, which maximizes storage capacity.